How Do Glass Break Sensors Work

 The Science Behind Glass Break Sensors

-At their core, glass break sensors rely on sophisticated audio and vibration technology, so they can effectively detect threats in real time.
+Glass break sensors use advanced audio and vibration technology to detect threats in real time.
 Here’s a breakdown of the process, which highlights how they operate:

 Why Are Glass Break Sensors Important?